csvpath/csvpath/docs/printing.md

 The biggest difference between regular references and print references is the reference data types.
 Print has four:
 - `csvpath` - the dynamic runtime metadata
-- `metadata` - the static metadata from comments
+- `metadata` - the static metadata parsed from comments
 - `headers`
 - `variables`